Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, sleep-deprived coworker who also holds the nuclear launch codes.
-Clarity saves lives (and debugging time)."**
+- **The "Rubber Duck Debugging" Rule:** Before you unleash your code upon the unsuspecting world (or your poor, sleep-deprived colleagues), explain your code, line by line, to a rubber duck.
+Seriously.
+Talking it out forces you to articulate your logic, often revealing the hidden gremlin that's causing the chaos.
+Bonus points if your duck wears a tiny developer hat.

 ---

-### 📅 Last Updated: 2024-11-19 17:21
+### 📅 Last Updated: 2024-11-19 18:32

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!